 How long it takes to become addicted to painkillers depends on the drug and on the individual.
 Many people begin taking these drugs to treat or manage legitimate symptoms associated with extreme pain, but they sometimes continue taking them long after the pain is no longer a problem.
 Some may also take additional doses after their pain has subsided.
 Others may begin taking these drugs for recreational purposes without ever having physical pain that requires treatment.

-Painkiller addiction can happen to anyone who uses these medications.
+Addiction to painkillers can happen to anyone who uses these medications.
 Signs of addiction include taking increasingly higher doses without consulting a doctor, using painkillers without a prescription, hiding the use of the medications from family and friends, lying about the amounts being taken, and seeking multiple prescriptions from different doctors for the same medication.
 These can be warning signs indicating addiction-based behaviors, but not all addicts will exhibit all of these signs.

-Harmful effects of painkillers
+Harmful Effects of Painkillers

 There are several different health effects associated with the use of painkilling medications.
 Some of these effects are physical, and some are mental.
 Over time, these drugs can leave a person suffering from serious physical health consequences as a result of ongoing use of these medications.
 They can also damage a person’s mental health and ruin their social relationships.